 Unlisted companies whose shares are traded this way cover all industry sectors and stages of development be it seed, series A to series F or pre-IPO.
 Additionally, companies are looking to delist from the main Exchanges and are moving to have their shares traded on platforms such as PrimaryMarkets.

 While some investors believe that there is more liquidity on the ASX the truth is most listed companies are thinly traded with no real depth or stockbroker coverage or support.

-If investors look at unlisted market they may be surprised at the quality of the companies on offer.
+If investors look at unlisted markets they may be surprised at the quality of the companies on offer.
 One of the features of unlisted companies is they tend to retain earnings to fund growth rather than paying them out as dividends.
 So, the focus for investors is usually an increase in share price and the capital gain on selling, rather than a dividend income stream.

 There are a variety of reasons why companies choose to trade their shares privately:

 - A number of stock exchanges struggle to deal with digital assets and blockchain companies e.g. Animoca Brands was delisted from the ASX and now trades on PrimaryMarkets.

 - They are concerned that their share price will be exposed to extreme market volatility, which is a feature of listed small-cap illiquid stocks where there is often a very big bid-ask spread, especially during a market downturn.